publicdocs/uscode/assets/md/titles/usc35/us/usc/t35/ptI/ch4/m__us_usc_t35_s41.md

             (B) In addition, on filing a brief in support of the appeal, $540, and on requesting an oral hearing in the appeal before the Patent Trial and Appeal Board, $1,080.

-        (7) __Revival fees.—__
+        (7)  __Revival fees__  __.—__

-        On filing each petition for the revival of an unintentionally abandoned application for a patent, for the unintentionally delayed payment of the fee for issuing each patent, or for an unintentionally delayed response by the patent owner in any reexamination proceeding, $1,620, unless the petition is filed under section 133 or 151, in which case the fee shall be $540.
+        On filing each petition for the revival of an abandoned application for a patent, for the delayed payment of the fee for issuing each patent, for the delayed response by the patent owner in any reexamination proceeding, for the delayed payment of the fee for maintaining a patent in force, for the delayed submission of a priority or benefit claim, or for the extension of the 12-month period for filing a subsequent application, $1,700.00.
+The Director may refund any part of the fee specified in this paragraph, in exceptional circumstances as determined by the Director  <sup>\[1\]</sup>  <sup><sup> 1 So in original.
+Probably should be followed by a period. </sup></sup>

-        (8) __Extension fees.—__
+        (8)  __Extension fees__  __.—__

         For petitions for 1-month extensions of time to take actions required by the Director in an application—